orchid00/SWC_teachingnotes/AfternoonWrapUps.md

 The final steps in qualifying as an instructor are to:

-1.  take part in a [discussion session](http://pad.software-carpentry.org/instructor-discussion) with experienced instructors, and
+1.  take part in a [discussion session](http://pad.software-carpentry.org/instructor-discussion) with experienced instructors,
-2.  do a 5-minute live coding demo.
+2. Make a contribution to a lesson's content, exercises, or instructor's guide by doing **one of the following three tasks**:
-3. Make a contribution to a lesson's content, exercises, or instructor's guide by doing **one of the following three tasks**:
+  1. Submitting a change request to fix an existing issue
-  1. Submitting a change request to fix an existing issue.
+  2. Proof-reading a lesson and adding a new issue describing something to be improved
-  2. Proof-reading a lesson and adding a new issue describing something to be improved.
+  3. Providing substantive feedback on an existing issue or PR
-  3. Providing substantive feedback on an existing issue or PR.
+3.  do a 5-minute live coding demo.

 [This page](http://swcarpentry.github.io/instructor-training/checkout/) explains the procedure in detail; please review it with your instructor before you leave.